Siegel-Lab/BioSmoother/Manual.md

 The :guilabel:`Minimum Bin Size` slider allows to select the minimum bin size to be visualized on the heatmap, which cannot be lower than the value of the `-d` parameter of the `init` subcommand.
 The actual bin size and number of bins displayed can always be found on the *Status bar*.
 The :guilabel:`Make Bins Squares` checkbox enforces the bins to have a square shape; Unchecking it makes Smoother place rectangular bins that follow the aspect ratio of the visible area.
 The :guilabel:`Snap Bin Size` checkbox restricts the possible bin sizes to only round numbers.

-The :guilabel:`Remainder Bin` dropdown menu gives different options for dealing with the last bin of each contig that might be smaller than the displayed bin size:
+The :guilabel:`Remainder Bin` dropdown menu gives different options for dealing with the last bin of each contig (here called the remainder bin) that might be smaller than the displayed bin size:
 - `Merge remainder into last full-sized bin` is the default option and places all the interactions of the remainder bin into the previous bin.
 - `Hide remainder` does not display the remainder bin.
 - `Display remainder` displays the remainder bin with the size of the remaining region of the contig and is thus smaller than the current bin size.
 - `Make contig smaller` squeezes the contig so it is covered by an exact number of bins.
 - `Make contig larger` expands the contig so it is covered by an exact number of bins.
 - `Extend remainder bin into next contig (only visual)` displays the remainder bin as a full sized bin, even though this will make it extend into the next contig.
 Shifts bins in the next contig over to make space for the remainder bin.
-Note that, for the remainder bin, interactions from the next contig will not be counted; I.e. it is extended only visually.
+Note that, for the remainder bin, interactions from the next contig will not be counted (i.e., it is extended only visually).

 <figure align=center>
 <img src="./docs_conf/static/remainder_bin.svg" width=50%>